track-asia/trackasia-native/DEVELOPING.md

 #### Android Sample Logging Output

-> com.mapbox.mapboxsdk.testapp D/# MapLibre: online_file_source.cpp: # MapLibre: online_file_source.cpp activateRequest req->resource.url = https://api.maptiler.com/tiles/v3/tiles.json
+> com.mapbox.mapboxsdk.testapp D/#Trackasia: online_file_source.cpp: # Trackasia: online_file_source.cpp activateRequest req->resource.url = https://api.maptiler.com/tiles/v3/tiles.json

 #### Xcode Sample Logging Output

-> MapLibre: online_file_source.cpp activateRequest req->resource.url = https://demotiles.maplibre.org/style.json
+> Trackasia: online_file_source.cpp activateRequest req->resource.url = https://demotiles.maplibre.org/style.json

 ---

 ### Autocomplete with `make`

-MapLibre makes use of several command line tools for local and cloud builds.
+Trackasia makes use of several command line tools for local and cloud builds.
 To see what targets exist you have to review the `Makefile`, which can be tedious.

 There is a better way with the Zsh.
 While in a folder with a `Makefile`, you can type `make` followed by hitting `<tab>` twice.